hasanmoudud/geocompr/main.md

 result = sum(reclass)
 ```

-For instance, a score greater than 9 might be a suitable threshold indicating raster cells where a bike shop could be placed (Figure \@ref(fig:bikeshop-berlin)).
+For instance, a score greater than 9 might be a suitable threshold indicating raster cells where a bike shop could be placed (Figure \@ref(fig:bikeshop-berlin); see also `code/08-location-jm.R`).

 <div class="figure" style="text-align: center">
-preserve0603b6ad30cf65a5
+preserve8355082f23f97eab
-<p class="caption">(\#fig:bikeshop-berlin)Suitable areas (i.e. raster cells with a score > 9) in accordance with our hypothetical survey for bike stores in Berlin.
-For reproducing this figure, see `code/08-location-jm.R`.</p>
+<p class="caption">(\#fig:bikeshop-berlin)Suitable areas (i.e. raster cells with a score > 9) in accordance with our hypothetical survey for bike stores in Berlin.</p>
 </div>

 ## Discussion and next steps